 It has a maximum of 150 PSI, which makes it quite powerful.
 It can last a long time when running most tools.
 The high-flow regulator and couplers maximize tool performance, making this the perfect air compressor for pneumatic tools.
 It has an oil-free pump, which is maintenance-free.

 The drain is poorly designed and is a knurled knob.
 There are higher-quality options available, so we are somewhat disappointed that they chose this design.
 This air compressor isn’t cheap either, so it isn’t like you’re saving any money and sacrificing some durability.
 It is just a poor design choice.

 With plenty of accessories, the CRAFTSMAN CMEC6150K Air Compressor is one of the more complete models on this list.
 It is durable and oil-free, so it requires less maintenance than other options.
 It has a decently long lifespan as well, so you should expect it to last quite a while.
 The motor starts up quickly in colder weather, and it has 150 PSI max.
 This makes it moderately powerful, especially when compared to other options on the market.

 It comes with quite a few accessories, including a PVC air hose, blowgun, and similar tools.
 This air compressor comes with practically everything you need to use it right away for various purposes.
 You won’t have to spend extra money purchasing the accessories you need, which is almost always the case with other air compressors.

-It does come with a 1-year limited warranty.
+It does come with a one-year limited warranty.
 This is a minimal warranty, though, so be sure to read it before making your purchase.
 Defects seem to be standard on this air compressor, and the warranty does not always cover them.

 6. DEWALT Pancake Air Compressor